al1s/Markdown/src/js/markdownExample.md

 > They can span multiple paragraphs,
 > if you like.

-Use 3 dashes for an em-dash.
-Use 2 dashes for ranges (ex., 'it's all in chapters 12--14').
 Three dots ... will be converted to an ellipsis.
 Unicode is supported. ☺

-An h2 header
+H2 header
 ------------

 Here's a numbered list: